-Internal service fund accounts for the financing of services, provided by one fund to other funds of the District on a cost reimbursement basis.
-The School District's internal service fund and its purposes is as follows:
+Internal service fund accounts for the financing of services, provided by two funds to other funds of the District on a cost reimbursement basis.
+The School District's internal service funds and its purposes are as follows:

-The medical clinic fund accounts for the activities related to the employee medical clinic setup by the District.
+The Medical Clinic fund accounts for the activities related to the employee medical clinic setup by the District.